Nonhlanhla Nyathi

 Nonhlanhla Nyathi (born 5 December 1987) is a Zimbabwean cricketer.
-She plays Right Hand Band, her main specialty is as a wicket-keeper, a position she has held since 2008 for the Zimbabwean Women's Team.
-She has represented Zimbabwe in major games for the ICC Women's Qualifiers and also plays local cricket at Takashinga cricket club.
-She played for the Zimbabwe women's national cricket team in the 2017 Women's Cricket World Cup Qualifier in February 2017.
+She bats right-handed and her main specialty is as a wicket-keeper, a position she has held since 2008 for the Zimbabwe women's national team.
+She has represented Zimbabwe in major games for the ICC Women's Qualifiers and also plays local cricket at Takashinga Cricket Club.
+She played for the national cricket team in the 2017 Women's Cricket World Cup Qualifier in February 2017.